 How to Fix a Screen Door

-You know those items that seem to always be on your home to-do list?
-Well today’s post is all about finally crossing off one of those pesky tasks.
+Do you know those items that seem to always be on your home to-do list?
+Well, today’s post is all about finally crossing off one of those pesky tasks.

 Ever since we moved into our condo, the sliding screen door (off of our master bedroom) has been broken.
 The screen was super loose and there was a hole right by the handle.
 The hole wasn’t huge…so I doubt too many bugs were sneaking their way inside.
 But still…it didn’t look pretty and it definitely wasn’t doing its job properly.

 For the past 2 years, I’ve thought about fixing the screen door every time I use it.
 But for some reason, I never got around to it.
 After getting our patio prepped for the warmer months, I finally decided to get to it.

 Luckily, it’s incredibly easy to repair a broken screen.
 I’ve done it in the past (here’s a suuuuuper old post), but I’ve since learned some tips and techniques that really help to keep the screen taut and smooth by the end of the project.

 - Utility Knife